NEED A GOOD RI SOCIAL SECURITY DISABILITY LAWYER?

 What Are Other Common Social Security Disability Benefits Questions?

 Going back to work will not automatically end your benefits, due to a program called “Work Incentive.”
 It allows disabled persons to keep receiving their full benefits while testing out their ability to work.
 Read more

 What Are Long Term Disability (LTD) Insurance Benefits?

 If you have Long Term Disability Insurance (also known as LTD) and you have an injury or illness that affects your ability to work, you may be entitled to disability benefits through your insurance policy.
 The right attorney can help you recover the maximum amount of benefits entitled to you.
 Read more

 What Are UNUM Disability Insurance Benefits?

 Unum is the leading long-term and short-term disability insurance provider in the United States.
 Unum’s plans are a key part of the long-term disability policy offered to employees by many employers.
 Read more

-Why Do I Need a Rhode Island Social Security Attorney?
+Why Do I Need a Rhode Island Social Security Disability Lawyer?

-You need an attorney who handles these types of cases because the process can be confusing and time consuming.
+We feel that you probably need an experienced RI social security disability lawyer because the process can be confusing and time consuming and you pay no fee until we win your case and you get past due benefits.
 Roughly 75% of first time disability applications are denied, and an attorney can guide you through the lengthy appeals and hearing process.
 Your chances on appeal are much greater if you have an attorney who can help you.
-Under Administration guidelines, you have a right to be represented.
+Under Administration guidelines, you have a right to be represented by a lawyer.

 If you retain a lawyer prior to filing a claim with the Administration, you double your chances of success at the first level, and you can save yourself a lot of time.
-If you plan on, or are currently doing business with the Administration, call d’Oliveira & Associates now.
+If you plan on, or are currently doing business with the Administration, you can speak to one of our RI Social Security Disability Lawyers today.
 We can help to ensure that your claim is processed quickly, efficiently, and successfully.